anirudefsm/Image-Analytics/README.md

-# 🚗 Car Damage Detection & Cost Estimation AI
+# WreckCheck AI: Vehicle Damage Analyzer 🚗

 ## 📌 Overview
 This project is an AI-powered system that detects car damages from images and estimates repair costs using YOLOv8 object detection.